duanegoodner/srepkg/README.md

 # srepkg (Solo Repackage)
+*srepkg* is a Python package that wraps an isolation layer around other Python packages.

 ## Description

-*srepkg* is a Python package that wraps an isolation layer around other Python packages.
+When a package wrapped in an isolation layer by *srepkg* is installed in an active, pre-existing Python environment:

-When a package wrapped in this isolation layer is installed in an active, pre-existing Python environment, the original package plus its dependencies are installed in a new, automatically created virtual environment.
-A dependency-free "access" package installed in the pre-existing environment contains a controller module capable of making calls to the Python interpreter in the newly created environment.
-This package structure ensures that none of the original package's dependencies conflict with packages in the pre-existing environment but still exposes the original package’s CL to the pre-existing environment.
+- The original package plus its dependencies are installed in a new, automatically created virtual environment.
+- A dependency-free "access" package installed in the pre-existing environment contains a controller module capable of making calls to the Python interpreter in the newly created environment.
+- This package structure ensures that none of the original package's dependencies conflict with packages in the pre-existing environment but still exposes the original package’s CL to the pre-existing environment.

 ## Use Cases

 ### For Package Distributors
-*srepkg* can be useful if you are sharing a Python command line application, and you want to be certain that users can install and run it without worrying about dependency conflicts.
-You might be sharing application **X** that depends on package **Y** version 1.0.
-Users may want to run **X** from an environment where they require **Y** version 2.0.
-Wrapping a CL package with *srepkg* prior to sharing the package with other users will ensure that wherever the package is installed, it does not introduce dependency conflicts into a user's existing Python environment &mdash; even if the user knows nothing about managing Python environments.
+- *srepkg* can be useful if you are sharing a Python command line application, and you want to be certain that users can install and run it without worrying about dependency conflicts.
+- Wrapping a CL package with *srepkg* prior to sharing the package with other users will ensure that wherever the package is installed, it does not introduce dependency conflicts into a user's existing Python environment &mdash; even if the user knows nothing about managing Python environments.

 ### For Package Users
-Any existing CL package obtained from Python Packaging Index (PyPI) or GitHub can be wrapped with *srepkg* prior to installation to ensure that none of the original package's dependencies will conflict with any packages in an existing environment.
-If you want the original package commands to be accessible from a single environment (that is distinct from the isolated environment where the original package is installed), then *srepkg* is likely a good option.
-However, if you want the isolated package's command interface to be available globally and/or want a much more mature isolation tool, then [pipx]("https://github.com/pypa/pipx") is likely a better choice.
+- Any existing CL package obtained from Python Packaging Index (PyPI) or GitHub can be wrapped with *srepkg* prior to installation.
+- If you want the original package commands to be accessible from a single environment (that is distinct from the isolated environment where the original package is installed), then *srepkg* is likely a good option.
+- However, if you want the isolated package's command interface to be available globally and/or want a much more mature isolation tool, then [pipx]("https://github.com/pypa/pipx") is likely a better choice.

 ## Getting Started